7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 6/exercise 2.md

 timestamp                stacktrace(~p breaks up long lines at sensible places)
 ```

-We had to write a function called `my_date_string()` foor Exercise 4 in Chapter 4, and I used that function for the timestamp in the log file.
+We had to write a function called `my_date_string()` for Exercise 4 in Chapter 4, and I used that function for the timestamp in the log file.
 Here is the code:

 ```erlang
 -module(e).